Shopware HTTP Cache with Varnish XKey

 invalidation:

-The default configuration removes all HTTP headers except for the Age, which is used to determine the cache age.
+The default configuration removes all HTTP headers except for Age, which is used to determine the cache age.
 An Age of 0 means that the cache is not working.
-This is usually because the Cache-Control: public HTTP header has not been set by the web application.
+This is usually because the Cache-Control: public HTTP header was not set by the web application.

 < HTTP/1.1 200 OK